 - Oil can become dirty and break down, likely reducing engine efficiency and longevity.

 - Regular oil changes can help prevent long-term engine damage, which may help you avoid costly repair bills.

 Consumer Reports suggests that drivers check their oil at every other gas fill-up.
 Start by consulting your owner’s manual.
 It should contain information on how to check the oil in your vehicle.
 Once your car is parked on level ground and the engine is off, Consumer Reports recommends these steps for checking your oil:

 - Pop the hood.
 Locate the oil dipstick and remove it.
 A graphic of an oil can usually marks its location.

 - Wipe off the dipstick and reinsert it.
-You want to make sure to clean the oil off the dipstick with a rag, put it back in and remove it again.
+Clean the oil off the dipstick with a rag, put it back in and remove it again.

 - Determine the oil level.
 The dipstick is marked to show at what level the oil is full.
-If the level of the oil is at or below the “min” or “add” marks, add a little bit of oil (a half-quart) at a time.
+If the level of the oil is at or below the levels marked “add,” “low” or “min,” add a little bit of oil (a half-quart) at a time.
 Then wipe, reinsert and remove the dipstick again for another check.

 - Check oil color.
 Look for brown or black color.
 If the oil is a light, milky color, or if you notice tiny metal particles, take your vehicle to a mechanic for further diagnosis.

 Which kind of oil you use in your vehicle depends on your engine’s needs and the manufacturer’s recommendations in the owner’s manual.
 You can choose synthetic oil, conventional oil or high-mileage oil, depending on your engine’s needs and the expected oil life.
 Also, you’ll need to choose the right viscosity for your engine — that information is typically found on your engine’s oil cap or in the vehicle’s owner’s manual.